 The principal role of the MIDRMA is to assist the International Civil Aviation Organization (ICAO) in the continuation of the safety assessment program for the implementation of Reduced Vertical Separation Minimum (RVSM) and other monitoring requirements as determined by the MIDANPIRG.

 State airworthiness authorities are responsible for verifying that an aircraft is technically capable of meeting and maintaining the stringent altimetry system performance requirements.
 Crews must be trained in appropriate procedures in RVSM airspace.
 Providing all these requirements are met, an authority will issue an RVSM Operational Approval.
 Operators indicate RVSM approval by filing a W in field 10 of the ICAO model flight plan.
-It is a violation of ICAO European regional supplementary procedures for a non-approved aircraft to file a W.
+It is a violation of ICAO Middle East regional supplementary procedures for a non-approved aircraft to file a W.

 Tel: +973 17 329054